 - Any Ph.D. applicants must have completed the most recent Ph.D.
 Annual Review and be making acceptable progress toward degree completion

 - The applicant must apply for a GPSS PAG.
 Even if you are denied GPSS PAG funds, you may still be eligible for SoE travel funds.
-On your GPSS PAG application, please list Colleen Hamilton as the SoE department contact
+On your GPSS PAG application, please list Graduate Support Specialist as the SoE department contact

 - The applicant must meet all GPSS PAG eligibility requirements – see their website for requirements.